finanalyst/grav-plugin-persistent-data/README.md

 ## To Do

-- [ ] Possible extensions, if found necessary:
+- [ ] Possible extensions, depending on user feedback:
-    - Change the name of the yaml file containing the persistent data to a hash of the username, rather than the plain username.
+    - Change the name of the yaml file containing the persistent data to mask the username.
-    - Allow for multiple variables from multiple forms.
+    - Allow for multiple variables from multiple forms, viz., overcome the limitation where a second form with `userinfo` process will override the whole data array.